javinizer/Javinizer/README.md

-screenshot-img-string | \<ID> \<TITLE> \<STUDIO> \<YEAR> \<RELEASEDATE> \<RUNTIME> \<ACTORS> \<LABEL> \<SET> \<ORIGINALTITLE> | Renames the movie screenshot image to your designated string value with an appended increasing numeric value actorimg-folder-string | \<ID> \<TITLE> \<STUDIO> \<YEAR> \<RELEASEDATE> \<RUNTIME> \<ACTORS> \<LABEL> \<SET> \<ORIGINALTITLE> | Renames the actor image folder to your designated string value max-title-length | Integer value (1-255) | Sets the amount of characters to limit the metadata \<TITLE> to if it is included in your `rename-file-string` or `rename-folder-string` minimum-filesze-to-sort | Integer value (0+) | Sets the minimum filesize video for Javinizer to read from your sort directory in MB included-file-extensions | String value | Sets the file extension types for Javinizer to read from your sort directory in comma separated format (no spaces) excluded-file-strings | String value | Sets the paths/string values with wildcards (*) for Javinizer to ignore from your sort directory in comma separated format (no spaces)
+screenshot-img-string | \<ID> \<TITLE> \<STUDIO> \<YEAR> \<RELEASEDATE> \<RUNTIME> \<ACTORS> \<LABEL> \<SET> \<ORIGINALTITLE> | Renames the movie screenshot image to your designated string value with an appended increasing numeric value actorimg-folder-string | \<ID> \<TITLE> \<STUDIO> \<YEAR> \<RELEASEDATE> \<RUNTIME> \<ACTORS> \<LABEL> \<SET> \<ORIGINALTITLE> | Renames the actor image folder to your designated string value max-title-length | Integer value (1-255) | Sets the amount of characters to limit the metadata \<TITLE> to if it is included in your `rename-file-string` or `rename-folder-string` max-path-length | Integer value (0+) | Sets the amount of characters to limit the full path length of sorted file (e.g `C:\JAV\Sorted\MIRD-149 [MOODYZ] - Fan Thanksgiving Day From MOODYZ!
+Creampies From The Comfort Of Home!
+A 4 Hour Large Orgies Special (2015)\MIRD-149.wmv` is 153 characters) minimum-filesze-to-sort | Integer value (0+) | Sets the minimum filesize video for Javinizer to read from your sort directory in MB included-file-extensions | String value | Sets the file extension types for Javinizer to read from your sort directory in comma separated format (no spaces) excluded-file-strings | String value | Sets the paths/string values with wildcards (*) for Javinizer to ignore from your sort directory in comma separated format (no spaces)